rjust/defects4j/framework/bug-mining/README.md

 The **project id** should **start with an upper-case letter** and should be **short yet descriptive** (keep in mind that this id is used for commands such as `defects4j checkout -p <project_id>`).
-The **project name** must not include spaces, but it can be hyphenated.
+The **project name** must not include spaces, but can be hyphenated.
 For example, the project name for the Apache Commons-Lang project, already included in Defects4J, is *commons-lang*, and its project id is *Lang*.